-Dairy products are full of this nutrient.
-Livestock are given iodine supplements and the milking process involves iodine-based cleaners.
-Plain, low-fat yogurt, or Greek yogurt is a good source, it can make up about 50% of your daily intake of iodine.
+Plain, low-fat yogurt or Greek yogurt is a good source as it can make up for about 50% of your daily intake of iodine.

-Zinc is another key nutrient for your thyroid.
-Take in too little zinc, and it can lead to hypothyroidism.
-If you develop hypothyroidism, you can also become deficient in zinc, since your thyroid hormones help absorb the mineral.
-One 3-ounce serving of beef chuck roast contains 7 milligrams; a 3-ounce beef patty contains 3 milligrams; and a 3-ounce serving of dark chicken meat contains 2.4 milligrams.
+A 3-ounce serving of beef chuck roast contains 7 milligrams, a 3-ounce beef patty contains 3 milligrams, and a 3-ounce serving of dark chicken meat contains 2.4 milligrams of zinc.

 Eating a gluten-free diet helps control the symptoms, which may also help protect the thyroid gland.
 But unless you have celiac disease, you might not want to avoid breads after all.
 In fact, thanks to some of the baking processes, bread can actually contain some iodine.